Viridian Key insights summary

 - Surprisingly, eight of the companies on the enhanced metric chart are still above 3x leverage, which we have identified as the boundary of sustainability in a 280e environment.
 Four companies now exceed 4x leverage, which we believe will be close to the maximum sustainable post 280e.

 - Valuation metrics can be deceiving when a company is just achieving positive cash flow status.
 Glass House, for example, has enormous valuation multiples.
-Still, it is based on very small EBITDAs that are likely to expand significantly in the next several years.
+Still, it is based on small EBITDAs that are likely to expand significantly in the next several years.

 - The third graph looks at leverage through the lens of total liabilities to market cap.
 We believe this is the single best measure of leverage because it is a direct reflection of the market’s assessment of the value of a company’s assets in excess of its liabilities and is sensitive to changes in market perception of a company’s future.